cooper/fast-trackables/README.md

 This is a WIP, but here is the idea...

 **Prerequisites**
-* All trackable items will be barcoded with serial numbers.
+* All trackable items are barcoded with serial numbers.
-* Each campus will have a barcode map with room numbers and commands.
+* Each campus has a barcode map with room numbers and commands.

 **Physical inventory process**
 1. When taking physical inventory, the user scans the ROOM command followed by the room number to indicate the location.